 Golden-mantled ground squirrels (Spermophilus lateralis), small ground squirrels found in forested areas throughout the Western United States, can easily be confused with chipmunks.

-Picture three compares the Golden-mantled ground squirrel (in the front) with a striped faced chipmunk in the background.
+The top picture compares the Golden-mantled ground squirrel (in the front) with a striped faced chipmunk in the background.
 Chipmunks also show stripes on their bodies.

 Both Chipmunks and Golden-mantled ground squirrels have cheek pouches, used for gathering and transporting food.

-© 2007-2012 Patricia A. Michaels
+© 2007-2014 Patricia A. Michaels